 Community management is where Khoros and Sprinklr diverge most

-Source: Khoros
+Khoros strengths:

-For organizations where community is a nice-to-have alongside a broader CX strategy, Sprinklr covers the basics.
-For organizations where community-driven support deflection is the primary business case, Khoros has two decades of depth that Sprinklr doesn't match.
+Community management is not Sprinklr's core product.
+For organizations where community-driven support deflection is the primary business case, Khoros has two decades of depth that Sprinklr does not match.

 Sprinklr leads in platform breadth and unification